 Feel free to email any of us directly if you have any questions at all!

 You are invited to Carnegie Mellon University’s annual "Swear Me In, Scotty!"
 Mock Trial Invitational!
-This thrilling event will begin with opening ceremonies the night of Friday, December 1st, and, after four rounds of trials, conclude with an award ceremony on the afternoon of Sunday, December 3rd.
+This thrilling event will begin with an informal reception the night of Friday, December 1st, and, after four rounds of trials (2 Saturday, 2 Sunday), conclude with an award ceremony on the afternoon of Sunday, December 3rd.
 Each team is asked, but not required, to bring judges with them.
 If you are interested in attending or have any questions, please contact our Tournament Director, Agatha Woodbury.
+[Note: The tournament is currently full.
+Contact us if you are interested in being added to the waitlist.]

 We are also looking for judges!
 If you're a lawyer, law student, or former mocker looking to help out your local university, we'd love to have you!
 You can contact us here.